Study in Norway from Nepal

 Secondary Intake – Spring (January)

 Fewer universities and programs offer this intake.
-Mostly for select Master’s and specialized courses.
+Mostly for select Master’s and specialised courses.

 • Admission Decision: October to November